Private screening of Khyentse Norbu’s filmWednesday 29 January 2020

 City to Surf SydneySunday 12 August 2018

-Two dedicated and committed young people employed by Macquarie Group, are participating in City to Surf this year to raise funds for Lotus Outreach projects in Cambodia.
-All the funds they raise will go directly to the GATE project which finds young girls from very poor families and ensures they get an education.
+Two dedicated and committed young people employed by Macquarie Group participated in City to Surf to raise funds for Lotus Outreach projects in Cambodia.
+All the funds they raised go directly to the GATE project which finds young girls from very poor families and ensures they get an education.

-Macquarie Foundation will generously dollar match any donations made to Hugo and Marina’s fund raising page.
+Macquarie Foundation generously dollar matched any donations made to Hugo and Marina’s fund raising page.

 A Day at the Races with ASX Thomson ReutersFriday 18 August 2017